 Buying a car

 Denmark is an expensive country, so are the cars there.
 But not those intended for export.
-Those are free from Danish tax, what makes the price very attractive.
-We drove to a car dealer, viewed few cars and decided on pretty Honda-CRV year 2004.
-At this exact moment, we began a race with the time.
+Those are free from Danish tax, which makes the price very attractive.
+We drove to a car dealer, viewed a few cars and decided on pretty Honda-CRV year 2004.
+At this exact moment, we began a race with time.
 It is not easy to harmonize all the things.
 We do not have control over some matters, and they come suddenly, like a bolt of lightning.

 You go to the dealer, pick the car and wait a week or two.
 They make all the paperwork and technical examination as well.
 This is good.
 What is not good is that they don’t provide an exact date when your car will be ready to go.
 And this is a problem because the best way to drive to Poland is by a Gedser – Rostock ferry, but only if you book the cheapest tickets, which are on sale two weeks prior the departure.
 That leaves you with two options: to count on your luck or to buy a flexible ticket with permission to change the time of the trip.
 This is what Jurek had done.
-And naturally, the flight tickets are also in best prices when booked in advance.
+And naturally, the flight tickets are also in the best prices when booked in advance.
 I would love to join Jurek on this journey but it would be too much for a kid.
 Besides, there wouldn’t be enough space for the luggage with all of us onboard.
 So we shared responsibilities: the mother took a child, the father took the dog.

 Another issue in this race with time was the validity of the registration plates or registration stickers, to be precise.
 SKAT (Danish tax office, although “skat” means a treasure or darling as well) decides about their length and you get this piece of information when you go to pick the car.
 So, you sit tight at home, waiting for the message from the cars’ dealer.
 You get the call, the plates stickers are valid three days, so you better hurry to collect the car, fill it with your baggage and drive through the border.